 More “in praise of Al Jazeera,” at the LA Times:

 One of the hidden realities of the Western media’s coverage of Gaza is that most correspondents live in Jerusalem and only occasionally visit Gaza, once a month or so, for specific stories.
-What that means in the current conflict is that many of us were caught out of position when the Israeli air campaign began on Saturday.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+What that means in the current conflict is that many of us were caught out of position when the Israeli air campaign began on Saturday.Liz Cox Barrett is a writer at CJR.

 Since then, Israel has shut down the border crossing into Gaza, citing security concerns — effectively shutting out most of the Western press corps and forcing us to rely on local journalists in Gaza to serve as our eyes and ears.